Osteogaster rabauti: Conservation status

 It has not been evaluated by the IUCN Red List, and is of no interest to commercial fisheries.
 It is, however, frequently seen in the aquarium trade.

 In the aquarium

-Like other Corydoras species, C. rabauti is a common sight within the aquarium trade.
+Like other corys, O. rabauti is a common sight within the aquarium trade.
 A minimum tank size of 90 x 30 cm is recommended, as they should ideally be kept in shoals of at least four to six individuals.
 The ideal water conditions are a temperature range of 20 C to 27 C, a pH of 5.5 to 7.2, and a hardness of 18 to 215 ppm.
 The ideal substrate is fine sand, but rounded gravel is an acceptable alternative, provided that it is regularly cleaned.